Risotto

 1 tspn salt

 Pre-heat the oven to 180c.
 Mix all the ingredients together until not lumpy (no kneading required).
-The mixture for these was split evenly into 6 mini-bread tins, but they would make more if you had smaller tins (in which case maybe reduce the cooking time slightly).
+The mixture for these was split evenly into 6 mini-bread tins (lightly greased), but they would make more if you had smaller tins (in which case maybe reduce the cooking time slightly).
 Bake for 30 minutes, then (optional) add a milk glaze and bake for 5 minutes more on fan to attempt to brown them.
 Neither too 'cakey' nor requiring any real kneading/resting effort.
 Surprisingly good the next day.

 Bow-tie pasta with Cannellini beans